 Below is the list of the current best dual-band Wi-Fi 7 mesh systems.
 These are hardware without the 6GHz band among those I’ve reviewed.

-This list complements the top 5 list of dual-band Wi-Fi 7 routers, and some overlap may exist between the two, as some brands allow for combining multiple specific standalone routers into a single system.
+This list complements the top 5 list of dual-band Wi-Fi 7 routers, and some brands allow for combining multiple specific standalone routers into a single system.

-If you want a system with three bands, consider one of the top five “traditional” Wi-Fi 7 mesh systems instead.
+If you want a three-band system, consider one of the top five “traditional” Wi-Fi 7 mesh systems instead.

 Five best dual-band Wi-Fi 7 mesh systems: The practical list

 While the lack of the 6GHz band might be a shortcoming, it can also be beneficial.
-Among other things, this band has a limited range—its range-extending AFC feature is not widely available—and its availability varies globally.
+Among other things, this band has a limited rangeโthe range-extending AFC feature is not widely availableโand its availability varies globally.

 How the 6GHz band is regulated around the world